 Dr. Beverly’s long history in education includes serving as Vice President of Student Affairs at Thomas Nelson Community College in Hampton, Virginia; Dean of Student Development at Houston Community College-Central Campus; and Interim Dean of Health and Environmental Sciences at Spokane Community College.
 Additionally, while at Spokane Community College, Dr. Beverly earned tenure in three years as a counseling faculty member leading the award-winning Single-Parent Program, and served as Chair for the Institutional Diversity Department.

 Service is important to Dr. Beverly.
-She serves nationally as the President for the American Association for Women in Community Colleges and as a Commissioner on the American Association of Community Colleges (AACC) Board of Directors, and is Co-Chair of the AACC Commission on Academic, Student, and Community Development.
-She has also served as a member of on-site and off-site review committees for the Southern Association of Colleges and Schools' Commission on Colleges Accreditation and Reaffirmation Process.
-Locally, she serves on the Board of Directors for the Greater Flint Health Coalition, McLaren Health Care-Flint, Carriage Town Ministries, and Metro Community Development, and the Michigan Community College Association (MCCA).
+She serves nationally as the President for the American Association for Women in Community Colleges (AAWCC), as a member of the American Association of Community Colleges (AACC) Board of Directors, and is Co-Chair of the AACC Commission on Academic, Student, and Community Development.
+She has also served as a member of on-site and off-site review committees for the Southern Association of Colleges and Schools’ Commission on College Accreditation and Reaffirmation Process.
+Locally, she serves on the Board of Directors for the Greater Flint Health Coalition, McLaren Health Care-Flint, Carriage Town Ministries, Metro Community Development, and the Michigan Community College Association (MCCA).
 In addition, Dr. Beverly is a member of the Flint & Genesee Chamber of Commerce Operating Board and serves on several chamber committees including the Genesee Global Action Team and the Regional Leadership Council.
 She is a proud member of Alpha Kappa Alpha Sorority, Inc., Flint Rotary Club, and Flint Chapter of the NAACP.